-In the ingredients’ list, you will also find a hyaluronic acid, a well-known hydrator that helps to decrease “epidermis water loss” associated with sun exposure, skin dryness or flakiness.
+In the ingredients’ list, you will also find hyaluronic acid, a well-known hydrator that helps to decrease “epidermis water loss” associated with sun exposure, skin dryness or flakiness.

-In case you didn’t know, a hyaluronic acid is something that is naturally found in our bodies.
+In case you didn’t know, hyaluronic acid is something that is naturally found in our bodies.
 It is responsible for supporting skin cell renewal, for increasing skin elasticity and for boosting collagen production.

 Unfortunately, as we age, our bodies produce less hyaluronic acid which then shows on our skin.
 It’s for this reason many anti-ageing skincare products have an addition of this acid but in most cases they use a synthetic Hyaluronic Acid, not the naturally derived one.
-I am not sure whether Madara’s sunscreen contains a natural or synthetic Hyaluronic Acid; I will try and find out and then update this post.
+I am not sure whether Madara’s facial sunscreen contains a natural or synthetic Hyaluronic Acid; I will try and find out and then update this post.
 In any case, this is not a bad ingredient, but if it’s naturally derived, it just works slightly better.

 My first impressions are all very positive.